“Music expresses that which cannot be put into words and that which cannot remain silent.”

 I consider myself a musician.
 Though not a professional performer, I cherish opportunities to make music with other people; it’s usually in an informal setting with my family or as part of community activities.

-7. I’m someone who listens to music and can easily remember the melody and lyrics after a few listens.
-Why is it that music is easy to memorize when studying doesn’t soak up my brain?
+9. I’m someone who listens to music and can easily remember the melody and lyrics after a few listens.
+Why is it that music is easy to memorize when studying doesn’t stick in my brain?

 Most of the time—especially when people get to choose the music they listen to—people have a very positive orientation toward music.
 It makes the activity very intrinsically motivating, meaning the main reason the person does the activity is for the rewards of the activity itself (unlike studying, which is extrinsically motivated, i.e., done for a separate anticipated reward of earning a good grade).
 Intrinsic motivation can be like a “warp drive” for learning.
 Formal schooling can constantly struggle to teach subject matter that students personally don’t care about or they even dislike.
 In contrast, learning what you love can be quick and long-lasting.

-“Behind everyone’s favorite song is an untold story” What is your story?
-We would love to hear it !
+“Behind everyone’s favorite song is an untold story.”